Multisector Surveillance of Antibiotic Sales and Resistance

 Data on sales and use of pharmacauticals in Sweden

 The Swedish eHealth Agency maintains a database of pharmaceutical sales statistics, delivered by all authorised pharmacies.
 This includes data on sales for use in humans, to animal owners on prescription and to veterinarians for use in their own practice.
 In addition, the Swedish Board of Agriculture maintains a database of use of antibiotics for animals at farm level, reported by practicing veterinarians.
-Use of antibiotics in humans is monitored primarily at the regional and local level.
+Use of antibiotics in humans is primarily at the regional and local level.

 Antibiotic use is related to both the emergence and the spread of resistance.
 Therefore it is important that antibiotics are used responsibly – only when needed and in the right way.
 The Public Health Agency of Sweden and the Swedish Veterinary Agency together publish antibiotic sales statistics in the annual report Swedres-Svarm (see below), including a comparative analysis of antibiotic sales in the animal and human sectors.
 In addition, statistics on sales of veterinary medicinal products, including antibiotics, are reported in Swedish by the Swedish Board of Agriculture.
 The Public Health Agency of Sweden continuously compiles, analyses and communicates the use of antibiotics in Sweden in humans to relevant stakeholders.